 Israel spent almost a year at Sinai.
 We would do well to spend some time in a place of consecration, meeting, promise, worship, and fellowship.
 Maybe starting today.

-Next week: Hebron
+Next up: Hebron